sarapiscitelli/nlp-tasks/README.md

 # nlp-tasks

+The repository contains a series of natural language processing (NLP) tasks tackled using Transformers models and standard open-source datasets.
+Its implementation primarily utilizes PyTorch, heavily relying on the [HuggingFace Transformers](https://github.com/huggingface/transformers) and [PEFT](https://github.com/huggingface/peft) libraries.
-The repository contains a series of natural language processing (NLP) tasks addressed using various methods and models.The intention is to have a solid codebase for experimenting with different models on various standard datasets, therefore the repo has more of an experimental purpose.
+The intention is to have a codebase for experimenting with different models on various standard datasets, therefore the repository has more of a demonstrative or experimental purpose.
+Tasks included are:

 - [✅] **Text Classification**
 - [✅] **Named Entity Recognition**